lukaszkukla/qubartstudios/README.md

 &nbsp;

 ## unfixed bugs
-I have not come across any bugs other bugs since the testing was finished.
+I have not come across any other bugs since the testing was finished.
 I know my current skills requrie many more hours before I can build up my expertise and discover them.
-What I think current state of the webiste requires is code refactoring.
+I thinks that current state of the webiste requires code refactoring.
 I would like to revisit the html structure, classes and ids.
 I am sure I could cut down on lines of code in my CSS file to make it better.
 Other than that website needs more features mentioned in [future developments](#future-developments) section.

 \